asterisk/asterisk/README-SERIOUSLY.bestpractices.md

 ```

 This manager command will attempt to execute an Asterisk application, System,
-which is normally associated with the "system" class authorication.
+which is normally associated with the "system" class authorization.
 While some
 checks have been put into Asterisk to take this into account, certain dialplan
 configurations and/or clever manipulation of the Originate manager action can
 circumvent these checks.
 For example, take the following dialplan: